sanjayvjacob/todolist-app-react/README.md

-# Appbrewery - TinDog Startup Website Solution
+# Appbrewery - To-Do List App

-This is a solution to the TinDog Startup Website Project from Appbrewery.com
+This is a solution to the To-Do List react app project from Appbrewery.com

 ## Table of contents